potepa606/BikeMarket/README.md

 ## Edit

-This funcionality allow to Edit all parameters like: Name of bike, price and foto.
+This funcionality allow to edit all parameters like: Name of bike, price and foto.